f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

-To enable this feature, you would need to enable link aggregation on the system controllers via the CLI, GUI or API, and then make changes to your upstream layer2 switching infrastructure to ensure the two ports are put into the same LAG.
+To enable this feature, you would need to enable link aggregation on the system controllers via the CLI, webUI or API, and then make changes to your upstream layer2 switching infrastructure to ensure the two ports are put into the same LAG.
 To configure the management ports of both system controllers to run in a LAG configure as follows:

 On the active controller create a managment LACP interface: